MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/camera-system/camera-system-overview.md

 # Camera system overview &#8212; MRTK2

-The camera system enables the Microsoft Mixed Reality Toolkit to configure and optimize the application's camera for use in mixed reality applications.
+The camera system enables Microsoft Mixed Reality Toolkit to configure and optimize the application's camera for use in mixed reality applications.
 Using the camera system, applications can be written to support both opaque (ex: virtual reality) and transparent (ex: Microsoft HoloLens) devices without needing to write code to distinguish between, and accommodate for, each type of display.

 ## Enabling the camera system